cbspace/VSCodeExtensions/README.md

 # VSCodeExtensions
-Microlok II and SSI extensions for Microsoft VSCode IDE
+Microlok II, SSI and VPI extensions for Microsoft VSCode IDE

 ## Installation of pre-packaged files
 To install: